Visit our Sister Sites:

 The best time to harvest herbs is in the morning.

 The oils in herbs gives them their aroma and flavor.
 Oils are at their highest concentration in the plants in the morning hours.
-Pick them using a sharp knife, pruning scissors, or shears.
+Pick herb leaves using a sharp knife, pruning scissors, or shears.

 Immediately after harvesting, wash them in gently in cool water.